-Commercial health insurers and their investors have been profiting off the Medicare program long before Direct Contracting and REACH.
+Commercial health insurers and their investors have been profiting off the Medicare program for decades.
 The so-called “Medicare Advantage” program allows these famously wasteful companies to administer health benefits for seniors and people with disabilities.
-It is likely that over half of Medicare beneficiaries will be under a Medicare Advantage plan in 2023.
+Over half of Medicare beneficiaries will be enrolled in a Medicare Advantage plan in 2024.

 By nearly any measure, Traditional Medicare is a better deal for patients, doctors, and taxpayers.
-Beneficiaries may pay lower premiums up-front, but they can be burdened later on with high cost-sharing, narrow provider networks, and outright denials of care—burdens that they would not have to bear if they had enrolled in Traditional Medicare.
+Beneficiaries may pay lower premiums up-front under Medicare Advantage, but they can be burdened later on with high cost-sharing, narrow provider networks, and outright denials of care—burdens that they would not have to bear if they had enrolled in Traditional Medicare.

 Learn more about Medicare Advantage